World Heart Day

 - Raise money for heart charities, which will go to the treatment and funding for heart diseases.
 You could do this by selling things, like healthy food, or through a sponsored run/walk to simultaneously raise awareness.

-Living with a heart disease can be made more manageable with the help of mobility aids, monitors, and advice about conditions.
+Living with a heart disease can be made more manageable with the help of monitors.
 Check out our condition guides on angina and stroke to find out more about living with heart conditions.